 If you simply have questions and would like to learn more before applying, email email@example.com.

 After your application is submitted, you will be notified of your status within 24 hours.
-Once you have been accepted, you will pay a deposit of $150.
-This fee is non-refundable and may be paid via credit card (PayPal or Venmo), cash, or check made out to Mission Propelle Inc. The deposit will be applied toward your tuition payment.
-Remaining tuition fees are due by February 14, 2018.
+Once you have been accepted, your tuition balance is due via credit card (PayPal or Venmo), cash, or check made out to Mission Propelle Inc. Payment plans are available; the first installment will be due upon acceptance.

 You do not need any prior experience or certifications.
 Our training program will teach you everything you need to know, from yoga poses to classroom management to trauma-sensitive practices.
 If you would like to register your training with the Yoga Alliance, you will need to take a 200-hour RYT program, but they can be completed in any order.

-If you register at the standard rate and submit written notice of your need to withdraw from the program by January 1, 2018, you may receive a refund minus the $150 nonrefundable deposit.
+If you register at the standard rate and submit written notice of your need to withdraw from the program by January 1, 2018, you may receive a refund minus $300.
 Credit card refunds will be subject to an additional 4% processing fee.